 In fact, we have improved our constitutional democracy so completely that we have turned it into a neocameralist joint-stock company.
 And we have not harmed the funding or organization of charity even slightly.
 To the contrary—we have freed it from bushels of red tape.

 The trick is that we’ve converted an argument about what the government should do, into an argument about who should hold the government’s shares.
-But this decision is way outside my pay grade, because the initial share allocation must be performed by whoever actually creates the government.
+But this decision is way above my pay grade, because the initial share allocation must be performed by whoever actually creates the government.
 While this is completely independent of the design, I’m pretty confident that any conversion of a constitutional democracy into a joint-stock corporation will include a high level of continuity from charitable budget allocations in the democracy, to share allocations in the corporation.

 Consider an indubitably worthy recipient of philanthropic funding, NIH.
 NIH’s budget is $30 billion or so.
 If we separate NIH completely from the State and convert its budget, for which it must fight every year, into State shares producing dividends or other payments of $30 billion every year, what has changed?